Victorian Era Fashion: Ladies’ Beautiful Clothing of Romanticism

 They were all trendy for different occasions.

-The capote and the Paisley shawl were two of the most popular shawls.
+Besides the mantelet, the capote and the Paisley shawl were two of the most popular outwear.

 The capote was a short, silk-or-lace shawl often worn over formal attire.
 On the other hand, the Paisley shawl was a long shawl made of fine wool and featured a distinct Paisley pattern.
 Besides fashion items, they were also a status symbol because their materials were always costly.
 Paisley shawls were imported from India, and fibers of capotes were usually silk or cashmere.